Written by Robert Harling

-Friday and Saturday performances at 8 pm | Lobby and Bar open at 7 pm
+Friday and Saturday Shows at 8 pm | Lobby and Bar open at 7 pm

-Sunday matinee performances at 2 pm | Lobby and Bar open at 1 pm
+Sunday Matinee at 2 pm | Lobby and Bar open at 1 pm

+Tickets are $22 (discounts and upgrades are available) and may be purchased by clicking the Tickets link or by calling 850/997-4242.
 Tickets will also be available for purchase at the door for all performances.

 The Monticello Opera House would like to thank each of our